| January

 |

-General conference of elders in Kirtland appoint Joseph and
+General conference of elders in Kirtland appoints Joseph and

 Sidney to visit Far West and locate gathering places "for a refuge